-March 30, last week was a historic day in relations between the ten countries that form the Nile basin.
-More than 99.5% of Uganda total geographical area lies in the basin.
+Last Thursday March 30, 2017 was a historic day in relations between the ten countries that form the Nile basin.

 Construction of an 80MW hydro-power dam was flagged off at Rusumo falls located at a common border between

 Tanzania-Rwanda and about 20KM from Burundi on the Kagera river.
 When completed, the dam will connect more than a million energy-strapped communities in Tanzania, Rwanda and Burundi.

 Although conceived as far back as the 1970s, the Regional Rusumo hydropower project’s progress was hampered by the collapse of the Kagera Basin Organisation (KBO).